 Plaque stage: as mycosis fungoides progresses, there is more obvious epidermotropism (figure 2) and a denser dermal infiltrate.
 There may be intraepidermal collections of atypical cells (Pautrier microabscesses, figure 3).

 Tumour stage: when tumours start to form clinically, histopathology shows a much denser dermal infiltrate (figure 4).
 There may be no exocytosis of lymphocytes in this stage.
 Transformation to large cells may occur (figure 5).

 There are numerous clinical and histopathological variants of mycosis fungoides including a folliculotropic variant (figure 6), a granulomatous variant (granulomatous slack skin syndrome), and variants that mimic common dermatoses such as pigmented purpuric dermatitis and vitiligo.

-In challenging cases it can be useful to prove the presence of a clonal proliferation of T cells in order to make the diagnosis.
+In challenging cases it can be useful to prove the presence of clonal proliferation of T cells to make the diagnosis.
 This can be done with immunohistochemistry and T cell gene rearrangement studies.

 T cell gene rearrangement studies demonstrate a clonal population of T cells in the majority of cases

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.